InstaPy/InstaPy/README.md

   * [Interact with someone else's followers](#interact-with-someone-elses-followers)
   * [Unfollowing](#unfollowing)
   * [Don't unfollow active users](#dont-unfollow-active-users)
+  * [Interactions based on how many people a user follows] (#interactions-based-on-how-many-people-a-user-follows)
   * [Interactions based on the number of followers a user has](#interactions-based-on-the-number-of-followers-a-user-has)
   * [Like by Locations](#like-by-locations)
   * [Like by Tags](#like-by-tags)